tinesoft/spring-esdata-loader/junit4/README.md

 import org.junit.Test;
 import org.junit.runner.RunWith;

-@RunWith(SpringRunner.class) // required to run JUnit4 tests with Spring magic
+@RunWith(SpringRunner.class) // required to run JUnit 4 tests with Spring magic
 //@SpringBootTest or any @ContextConfiguration(..) to initialize the Spring context that contains the ElasticsearchTemplate

 @LoadEsData(esEntityClass=MyEsEntity1.class, location="/path/to/data1.json")